goharbor/harbor/tests/testcases/Group7-Replication/7-04-Proj-replication-rules-enable.md

 # Environment:

 * This test requires that at least two Harbor instance are running and avaliable.
-* Need at least one project has at least one disabled rule.
+* Need at least one project that has at least one disabled rule.

 # Test Steps:

 1. Login UI as admin user.
+2. Push an image to project.
-2. In project replication page, enable a disabled rule.
+3. In project replication page, enable a disabled rule.

 # Expected Outcome:

-* In step2 rule become enabled.
-Push a new image, the replication job(s) will start.
+* In step3 rule become enabled, replication should start.

 # Possible Problems:
 None